Technical Cooperation

 Recent News

-Annual General Meeting, second session – 5 October 2023
+Annual General Meeting, First session – 20 February 2025

-In conformity with the Staff Union Rules, the second session of the Annual General Meeting will be held on Thursday, 5 October 2023, at 1.30
+The first session of the Annual General Meeting of the ILO Staff Union will be held on Thursday, 20 February 2025, at 1.30 p.m. (and